apigee-127/swagger-tools/docs/Swagger_Validation.md

-One of the major parts of Swagger Tools is its comprehensive validation.
-What most people don't realize when validating Swagger documents is that there are two sources of truth for validating Swagger documents against a particular version of Swagger:

-* The [JSON Schema][json-schema] file(s)
-* The Swagger Specification documentation

-To properly validate a Swagger document, the Swagger Specification document for the Swagger version in question is the source of truth.
-This means that while the JSON Schema file(s) are important to initially validate the structure of your Swagger document, there may be some situations where the JSON Schema does not fullfil the complete contract as described in the Swagger specification documentation.
+When validating Swagger document(s), the Swagger Specification document for the Swagger version in quesion is the single source of truth for validation.
+To help aid in Swagger document validation, the Swagger project provides [JSON Schema][json-schema] file(s) but in the end, the Swagger Specification document is the real source of truth and the document swagger-tools tries to adhere to.  swagger-tools uses the provided JSON Schema file(s) to do the initial structural validation of the Swagger document(s) but that is just the beginnging.
+There are some situations where the JSON Schema does not fullfil the complete contract as described in the Swagger specification documentation.
 This is where swagger-tools has stepped in to help pave the way for doing full Swagger document validation.  swagger-tools starts all Swagger document validation using the JSON Schema file(s) and only once that validation passes will swagger-tools go through each pertinent _semantic_ validation in its catalog to do the rest of the validation.

-The purpose of this document is to serve as a human readable version of this catalog, a list of the _extra_ validation required on top of the JSON Schema validation to _really_ validate a Sawgger document.
+The purpose of this document is to serve as a human readable version of this catalog, a list of the _extra_ validation required on top of the JSON Schema validation to _really_ validate a Swagger document.
 My hope is that this document could be used by Swagger maintainers to enhance their JSON Schema files, where possible, to alleviate the need for _extra_ validation.
 I also hope that this document could be used as a template of sorts for others when writing Swagger validators in other languages, or even in JavaScript if you don't like what swagger-tools brings to the table.